geeksoftteam/backend-task/source/index.html.md

 ]
 ```

 This endpoint queries database for daily candles from current month.
-Candle is a structure aggregated by day and containing minimum, maximum and average prices during that day.
+The candle is a structure containing daily minimum, maximum and average prices.
+The min, max, and average price is calculated based on all prices for a specified day.
-Average is calculated by taking all prices during that day into consideration.

 ### HTTP Request